 This attractive peak looms up directly east of Whitney, Idaho.
-From my back door, the mountains west face rises 814 feet to the summit at 5509 feet in roughly a mile, making this an excellent year-round conditioning summit for me.
-The entire mountain is private property and public access is very unlikely.
+From my back door, the mountain’s west face rises 814 feet to the summit in roughly a mile, making this an excellent year-round conditioning hike for me.
+The entire mountain is on private property and public access is very unlikely.

-For years this hill has been an accessible and quiet retreat, but this is serenity is quickly coming to an end.
-Sadly housing developments are going up on several sides of the mountain; large numbers of landscaping rocks are being gathered and removed from the broad summit plateau, and gravel is being mined at a furious pace from five pits on the flanks of the mountain.
-Recently a road was carved to the summit to install a small communications tower and a large, bright Christmas starthat now shines brightly from the summit each December.
-USGS Quad: Franklin, Idaho
+For years, this hill has been an accessible and quiet retreat, but this serenity is quickly coming to an end.
+Sadly, housing developments are going up on several sides of the mountain.
+Large numbers of landscaping rocks are being gathered and removed from the broad summit plateau and gravel is being mined at a furious pace from five pits on the flanks of the mountain.
+Recently, a road was carved to the summit to install a small communications tower and a large, bright Christmas star that now shines brightly from the summit each December.
+USGS Franklin

 Unfortunately, there is no public access at this time.